omakoto/keyremapper-rs/README.md

 - [trackpoint-speedup](blob/main/examples/trackpoint-speedup/main.rs) Speed up Thinkpad trackpoint.
    I can never figure out how to easily do it.

+- [evsniff](blob/main/examples/evsniff/main.rs) Kind of like evtest(1) but reads all the events at once.
+  Use this to figure out the device name and its vendor/product IDs.

 ## Does it support creating different mappings for different apps?